BernardIgiri/restfulUserAuth/userService/README.md

 ## Configuration

+Create the following sub-folders:
+-   log
+-   configFiles

-Create a config.yaml file and use [cfgcrypt][29f7816d] to encrypt it.
+Then edit `configFiles/config.yaml` file and use [cfgcrypt][29f7816d] to encrypt it.

 Example config file
 ```